Bibek-Repository/repo-4/SciPy_python/readme.md

  the starting element to traverse graph from

  Breadth First Order
- breadth_first_order() method returns a breadth first traversal from a node
+ breadth_first_order() method returns a breadth first traversal from a node.
+It takes the following arguments: the graph the starting elemenet to traverse graph from